 RS-50 residential zone (single-family residential, 50-foot lot width minimum):

-• Corner lots: 20 feet side setback facing street
+- Corner lots: 20-foot side setback facing the street

 Pool setbacks in Hillsborough: